Nugget-Meister/Aver-Medical/README.md

 # Aver-Medical
 > The discovery of pre-cataclysm documents that point to
-> the cultivation of optimal elements.
+> the cultivation of optimal subprime elements

-## Season 1:
+## Season 1: Subprime Medical Practice

 Last PR: v0.0.0.0   8-Apr-19